ikzelf/zbxora/README.md

 and in {checks_prefix}_ebs.cfg (just specify a comma separated list for this) Outputfile containing the metrics is created in out_dir/zbxora.fsdb02.zbx

-After having connected to the sepcified service, zbxora finds out the instance_type and version, after which the database_role is determined, if applicable.
+After having connected to the specified service, zbxora finds out the instance_type and version, after which the database_role is determined, if applicable.
 Using these parameters the correct zbxora_checks_X.Y.cfg file is chosen.